eventum/eventum/System-Admin/System-Admin:-General-Setup.md

 ### Email Reminder System Status Information

 The reminder system was designed to serve as a safety net for issues that need attention.
 Depending on what configuration you create, you may have several reminders (or alerts) to send out whenever an issue needs attention, for whatever parameter you may deem necessary.
-It requires to set a [cron job](Doing a fresh install "wikilink").
+It requires to set a For outgoing email to work, the [crontab](System-Admin%3A-Adding-a-cron-entry#adding-a-cron-entry) settings need to be in place.
 To add a reminder:

 1. Go to Manage Issue Reminders